What is a hybrid mattress?

 - Some, but not all, hybrid mattresses start with a 1-inch base layer.

 - The comfort layer is typically made of latex and can be 2 to 6 inches thick.
 A true hybrid will have at least two inches in the comfort layer.
-This layer allows for contouring and can usually be customized in firmness as well.
+This layer allows for cushioning and contouring and can usually be customized in firmness as well.

 They are breathable.